dolegi/lockdown.sh/README.md

 - (Should work with most debian and debian based OS's)

 ## Contributing
-Please open pull requests issues on github for anything you find.
+Please open pull requests and issues on github for anything you find.

 ## References
 - https://github.com/CISOfy/lynis